xiix0/scam/README.md

-You will be singled out for promotion in your work.
+Live in a world of your own, but always welcome visitors.